UBA Ghana launches 2020 National Essay Competition

-The competition in Ghana has so far produced over 18 winners currently studying in various universities in the country.
+The competition in Ghana has so far produced over 18 winners, who are currently studying in various universities across the country.

-The seventh edition promises to be more intriguing as it’s expected to witness an increase in the number of participants to over 5,000.
+The number of participants in this year’s edition are expected to increase to over 5,000.

-The participating students will battle it out in the essay writing competition on the captivating topic: “You have been given the opportunity to speak at the U.N general assembly meeting in New York on the challenges facing education of the African Youth in the midst of the novel coronavirus pandemic.
-Write your speech”, unveiled at the launch.
+The participating students will battle it out in the essay writing competition on the topic: ‘You have been given the opportunity to speak at the U.N general assembly meeting in New York on the challenges facing education of the African youth in the midst of the novel coronavirus pandemic.
+Write your speech’.

 Mr Balogun noted the essay competition forms part of UBA’s Corporate Social Responsibility (CSR) initiatives to support the educational sector in Ghana.
 He continued the UBA believes in the future of Africa’s youth and had therefore instituted a number of interventions in education to secure the future of the continent saying “we believe that giving back to the society through education can impact everybody and help the continent grow”.